 The non-flat torus: The 2-torus $\mathbb T^2 \cong S^1 \times S^1$ can be embedded in $\mathbb R^3$ as a donut: this is not flat, because parallel transport of a vector from inside the hole (i.e., close to the axis) of the donut to the outside (i.e., far from the axis) would need to preserve its length, posing an obstacle to the construction of a parallel coordinate frame.
 Equivalently, one cannot wrap a piece of paper around a donut (unless the length or width of the piece of paper were vanishingly small) without introducing creases or folds in the paper.

 The flat torus: At the same time, the 2-torus can be embedded in $\mathbb R^4$ (analogous to how a circle can be embedded in $R^2$5) or realized as the quotient manifold $\mathbb R^2/\mathbb Z^2$.
 The latter two constructions would give rise to natural choices of flat metrics.
 We conclude that $\mathbb T^2$ admits a flat metric, but the donut (which is $\mathbb T^2$ with a specific choice of metric) is not flat.
-That being said, it is possible to isometrically embed the flat torus in $\mathbb R^3$; these researchers are working on visualizing such an embedding, and observe that it has a self-similar, fractal-like structure, indicating that the situation is much more subtle than our naive conception of the donut.
+That being said, it is technically(?) possible to isometrically embed the flat torus in $\mathbb R^3$; these researchers are working on visualizing such an embedding, and observe that it has a self-similar, fractal-like structure, indicating that the situation is more intricate than our naive conception of the donut.

 The locally flat sphere: The sphere does admits a metric that is locally flat (near a given point, $p\in \mathbb S^2$).
-To see this, we take a cube in $\mathbb R^3$ and smooth all of its edges and corners (to make it smooth); this smoothed cube is now a smooth embedding of the sphere in $\mathbb R^3$, and its pullback metric is certainly (locally) flat near some of the points.
+To see this, we take a cube in $\mathbb R^3$ and smooth all of its edges and corners (to make it smooth); this smoothed cube is now a Riemannian embedding of the sphere in $\mathbb R^3$, and its induced metric is certainly (locally) flat near some of the points.
 So, a more appropriate question to ask is whether the sphere can be globally flat, i.e., does it admit a metric that is flat in every neighborhood, even near the ’edges’ of the smoothed cube?

 The (non-existence of a) globally flat sphere: Surprisingly, the answers to such questions come from algebraic geometry, having their roots in combinatorics (i.e., counting arguments).
 The Euler characteristic of the sphere, combined with the Gauss-Bonnet theorem can be used to show that the sphere does not admit a globally flat metric.
 Here’s another proof that relies on a theorem that may be familiar (or at least accessible) to most readers.
 Let $(S^2, g)$ be a hypothesized flat metric on the sphere.
 There exists then, a global parallel vector field $X$.
 By metric compatibility of the corresponding Levi-Civita connection, we have